wesselvanree/nextjs-markdown-content-collections/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the site.
 You can define content collections in `content.config.ts` using the `defineCollection` function from the `./lib/content.ts` module.
-Frontmatter is parsed using zod.
+Frontmatter is validated using zod.

+## Using this in your own project

+To use this in your own project, copy the `lib/content.ts` file to your repository.
+Define your content collections wherever you want, for example by creating a similar `content.config.ts` file as shown in this repo.

 ## Implementation details